-• For Tudeley:
+For Tudeley:

 - through the development of the site, and the provision of flood mitigation measures on the wider landholding of the site owner, it is considered that there is the potential to reduce the existing flood risk to areas within Five Oak Green.
-This requirement is specifically included in the policy, and contributes to the exceptional circumstances for the release of this land from the Green Belt - furthermore, the proposal represents an opportunity to deliver development of exemplar design quality, with exceptional permeability and low levels of private car use within the settlement.
+This requirement is specifically included in the policy, and contributes to the exceptional circumstances for the release of this land from the Green Belt - of exemplar design quality, with exceptional permeability and low levels of private car use within the settlement.
 This requirement is again specifically included in the policy, is considered to make a significant contribution to the exceptional circumstances for the release of this land from the Green Belt;